Benefits and Retirement

 After meeting with the Benefits/HRMS Manager (located in the Human Resources office) to review the benefits package, an employee has 30 days from the date of hire/benefits eligibility to elect optional benefits such as dental, vision, or life insurance.
 An employee has 60 days to select a medical insurance plan and add dependents, otherwise their medical benefits will default to Health Select insurance for self only.
 These election windows are regardless of any state or university holidays, or university closures.
 It is the employee's responsibility to learn about their benefits options and make elections in a timely manner.

 Changes to benefits can be made outside the 30-day window during annual summer enrollment, which is typically in late July.
 One can also make benefits changes if one experiences a qualifying life event (QLE).
 A QLE can be marriage, divorce, the birth or adoption of a child, or a married partner gaining or losing insurance through their own employer.
-Please contact the Benefits/HRMS Manager if you have questions about what types of events are considered a QLE for benefits purposes.
+Please contact the Benefits/HRMS Manager if you have questions about what types of events are considered a QLE for benefits purposes, or review Life Changes on the ERS website.

 The University of Houston System (“System”) partners with Aflac and MetLife/Trustmark to sponsor several optional benefit plans for System benefits-eligible employees through payroll deduction.
 These supplemental benefits are in addition to the benefits currently offered by the Employee Retirement System (“ERS”); however, the cost of each product is the employee’s sole responsibility and will not be supplemented in any way by the university or System.
 The products offered are Aflac’s Accident, Cancer, Critical Illness and Hospital Protection plans and MetLife/Trustmark’s Universal Life with Long-Term Care plan.